zcvele/OfficeDocs-SkypeForBusiness/Teams/deploy-small-business.md

 ## Connecting your business' domains to Teams

-When you purchase Microsoft 365 you get a default domain (For example: `contoso.onmicrosoft.com`).
-Without additional setup, your M365 users have this default domain in their M365 usernames (For example: `jane@contoso.onmicrosoft.com`).
+When you purchase Microsoft 365, you get a default domain (For example: `contoso.onmicrosoft.com`).
+Without additional setup, your Microsoft 365 users have this default domain in their Microsoft 365 usernames (For example: `jane@contoso.onmicrosoft.com`).

-This may create confusion if your business has an existing domain (For example: contoso.com).
+This default domain may create confusion if your business has an existing domain (For example: contoso.com).
 Connecting your domain allows your users to sign in with their existing usernames and ensures that your partners and customers see a consistent identity when they interact with you over Teams.
 Connecting your domain to Teams doesn't impact how your domain is used for email, your website, or other products outside of Microsoft 365.

 Learn more about the steps you need to take to connect your domain using the [Integrating your business email with Microsoft Teams](integrating-business-email.md) article.
 You can also follow [these steps](/microsoft-365/admin/setup/add-domain) to connect your domain in the [Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=2024339).

 ## Synching your existing calendar with Teams

 Teams is already connected to Exchange for calendaring by default.
 If you use a provider other than Exchange for email and calendaring, you can set up calendar syncing with Teams by connecting your domain.
-This allows you and your users to see all your Teams and other meetings in both calendars.
+This syncing allows you and your users to see all your Teams and other meetings in both calendars.
 It also makes sure that incoming and outgoing Teams meetings aren't missed and meeting responses like accepts and declines are received.

 For the best experience, you should connect your business’ domain before you set up calendar syncing.
 Follow these steps to set up calendar syncing using the [Integrating your business email with Microsoft Teams](integrating-business-email.md) article.
 Follow these steps to set up syncing between Google Calendar and Teams [Set up calendar syncing with Google Workspace](setup-calendar-syncing-with-google-workspace.md).